We Regret to Inform You That Anna Wintour Is Now a Hypebeast

 For decades, the Vogue editor-in-chief has adhered to a strict uniform, which usually includes low Manolo Blahnik heels.
 You would n-e-v-e-r catch her dead in a pair of sneakers.
 In fact, most wouldn’t even dare to wear them in her presence.
 But in the year 2018, apparently even Anna Wintour can’t ignore streetwear’s influence.

 In an accompanying promotional video for Nike Jordan, Wintour sits at her desk giving the AWOK, or her official stamp of approval.
-With each stroke of a pen, she shoots a foam basketball into a small hoop across the room.
+With each stroke of a pen, she shoots a basketball into a small hoop across the room.
 (Normally, she prefers tennis.)
 If you’re not screaming yet, just wait: the camera then pans to underneath Wintour’s desk, where you can see her wearing a pair of all-red Jordans.

 See you at Sneaker-Con, AW!